kiwicampus/2025-Integration-Test/docs/homework.md

 ## *Debug and diagnose*

-One of the main habilities that you should have is to debug and diagnose the system.
+One of the main abilities that you should have is to debug and diagnose the system.
 Some times the robot has some unexpected behaviors, or edge cases we need to consider.
 In order to solve this kind of issues, you should know how to use the tools that ROS2 provides you.

-We are providing you several [rosbags](https://drive.google.com/drive/u/0/folders/1xMR8ObD-Jt19MIGLF3YgpQJIerUfpXvC) with different scenarios that you should analyze and understand what is happening in each one of them.
+We are providing you several rosbags with different scenarios that you should analyze and understand what is happening in each one of them.
 Do not worry, the integrity of the robots was not compromised, and the current stack will prevent similar accidents.😉

 **The input topics will be supplied by the `rosbag`'s.
 Such as:**